The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 We all seek comfort.

-But to truly overcome panic attacks for good you have to face the intense feelings and come out the other side – no longer afraid.
+To truly overcome panic attacks for good, you have to face the intense feelings and come out the other side – no longer afraid.

 You won't die.
 You won't go crazy.